Titan A.E.: Plot

-In 3028, a groundbreaking scientific project known as "The Titan Project" incurs the wrath of the Drej, a hostile race of aliens made of pure energy, who fear that it will allow humans to challenge them.
-Determined to wipe out humanity due to the potential of the project, the Drej initiate a massive attack on Earth, forcing the human race to evacuate the planet.
+In 3028 A.D.
+(The 31st century), a groundbreaking scientific project known as "The Titan Project" incurs the wrath of the Drej, a hostile race of aliens made of pure energy, who fear that it will allow humans to challenge them.
+Determined to wipe out humanity due to the potential of the project, the Drej (who the Drej Queen orders to kill all humans) initiate a massive attack on Earth, forcing the human race to evacuate the planet.
 During the evacuation, Professor Sam Tucker—head researcher on the Titan Project—leaves his young son Cale in the care of his Vusstran friend Tek and flees Earth in the spaceship Titan.
 Before he leaves, he gives Cale a gold ring, promising him that there will be hope for humanity as long as he wears it.
 The Drej destroy Earth, and the surviving humans flee into space.

-Fifteen years later, the remnants of humanity live on as refugees, but face extinction without a home planet of their own.
-Ex-military officer Joseph Korso, a former friend and confidant of Sam, tracks down a jaded and cynical Cale, who works in the salvage yard of space station Tau 14.
-Korso reveals that a holographic map leading to the location of the Titan is encoded in Cale's ring, and invites Cale to join the crew of his spaceship Valkyrie as they seek the Titan.
-Accepting Korso's offer, Cale escapes Tau 14 with him as the Drej pursue them.
-On the Valkyrie, Cale befriends pilot Akima Kunimoto, and three alien crew members: first mate Preedex "Preed" Yoa, surly weapons officer Stith, and eccentric astronomer Gune.
+15 years later (following the death of his father), the remnants of humanity live on as refugees, but face extinction with no home planet of their own.
+Ex-military officer Joseph Korso, a former friend and confidant of the late Sam, tracks down a jaded and cynical Cale, who works in the salvage yard of space station Tau 14.
+Korso reveals that a holographic map leading to the location of the Titan is encoded in Cale's ring, and invites Cale to join the crew of his spaceship, the Valkyrie, as they seek the Titan.
+Accepting Korso's offer, Cale escapes the Tau 14 with him as the Drej pursue them and wanting Cale killed.
+On the Valkyrie, Cale befriends human pilot Akima Kunimoto, and 3 alien crew members: first mate Preedex "Preed" Yoa, surly weapons officer Stith, and eccentric astronomer Gune.

 Cale's map leads the crew of the Valkyrie to the planet Sesharrim, where an alien race called the Gaoul help them interpret the map, revealing that the Titan is hidden in the Andali Nebula.
-Drej fighters then attack the planet and abduct Cale and Akima in order to copy the map.
-Akima is rescued by the crew after being jettisoned by the Drej Queen, while Cale escapes the Drej mothership in a stolen fighter and makes his way back to the Valkyrie.
+Drej fighters then attack the planet and abduct Cale (who the Drej actually want alive) and Akima in order to copy the map and imprision Cale.
+Akima is rescued by the crew due to having been jettisoned by the Drej Queen, while Cale, after hearing the Drej Queen's new plan to kill the humans, escapes the Drej mothership in a stolen fighter and makes his way back to the Valkyrie.
 The map changes to reveal that the Titan is hidden in the Ice Rings of Tigrin, a labyrinthine ice field in space.
-While resupplying at human space station New Bangkok, Cale and Akima discover that Korso and Preed have made a deal to sell the Titan's location to the Drej.
-Cale and Akima manage to escape the Valkyrie and are left stranded on New Bangkok when Korso leaves for the Titan.
+While resupplying at human space station New Bangkok, Cale and Akima discover that Korso and Preed teamed up with the Drej (only to sell the Titan's location to them) and manage to escape the Valkyrie and are left stranded on New Bangkok when Korso leaves for the Titan.
 Determined to beat Korso to the Titan, they fix up a dilapidated spaceship with help from the station's inhabitants.